4dsystems/ViSi-Genie-RaspPi-Demo-Slider/README.md

 The ViSi-Genie-RaspPi-Library is required for this demo, please download that separately (http://www.github.com/4dsystems/ViSi-Genie-RaspPi-Library)

+To see a video on this demo, visit http://www.youtube.com/watch?v=kscX6m42qJI

 ## Make Slider Demo on the Raspberry Pi
 =======================================